aridjayarecipes/cutesrecipes.web.app/content/post/1891-step-by-step-guide-to-prepare-quick-smoked-salmon-with-ikura-and-yoghurt.md

 - "Now slice the salmon, start with deskinning the filet afterwards you can cut of the belly (reserve for tartare)"
 - "Now that you have a clean salmon filet you can cut thin slices approx. 70 mm thick or a combined weight of 125 grams"
 - "Return to the yoghurt en look if it has stiffened up if so you can continue otherwise you need to wait a short while"
-- "Start by whisking the za&#39;atar and the olive oil through the yoghurt"
+- "Start by whisking the za'atar and the olive oil through the yoghurt"
 - "Finish with salt and lime zeste to taste"
 - "When Al is done you can start plating up"
 categories: